This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Trouble moving his arms or legs

-- Muscle weakness or trouble moving his arms or legs
+- Your child has muscle weakness or trouble moving his arms or legs.

 Treatment for neuroblastoma: